Edward Thompson is speaking at All-Energy 2017

 Joined-up Heating and Cooling

 Edward Thompson of GSHPA is speaking on "Joined-up Heating and Cooling" at 15.00 on Thursday 11 May at All-Energy.
-Come and hear why "There is more to district energy than Combined Heat and Power".
+Come and hear why "There is more to district heating than CHP.

 You can register for free tickets to visit ALL-ENERGY 2017.